cylonicboom/pd-friends-of-joanna/README.md

 You will need to provide a `jpn-final` or `pal-final` ROM to run executables built for those regions, named `pd.jpn-final.z64` or `pd.pal-final.z64`.

 It might be possible to build and run the game on platforms that are not specified in the supported platforms list (e.g. Linux on armv7), but this has not been tested.

+## Friends of Joanna Credits
+- iamgreaser for the concurrent 4-player counter-op effort I borrowed some patches from

 ## Credits